PhilipKone/cybersecurityWork/researchPP.md

 This methodology ensures a systematic approach to developing an adaptive phishing detection model that leverages machine learning techniques to address the identified challenges.

-#### 1.5 Justification

-##### 1.5.1 Relevance in Academia

-Phishing attacks are a critical area of research in cybersecurity, as they combine technical and psychological aspects of security breaches.
-This study contributes to the academic community by addressing gaps in existing phishing detection techniques.
-By focusing on dataset creation, feature engineering, and machine learning optimization, the research introduces an innovative approach that bridges the fields of artificial intelligence and cybersecurity.

-The proposed adaptive phishing detection model provides a systematic framework for improving detection accuracy and adaptability.
-This research not only enhances the understanding of phishing detection mechanisms but also offers a foundation for future studies.
-It encourages further exploration into advanced machine learning techniques and their applications in cybersecurity, fostering interdisciplinary collaboration and innovation.

-##### 1.5.2 Relevance to Industry

-Phishing remains one of the most common attack vectors in the industry, causing significant financial losses, data breaches, and reputational damage.
-Organizations across various sectors, including finance, healthcare, and e-commerce, face increasing challenges in combating sophisticated phishing tactics.

-This research is highly relevant to the industry as it proposes an adaptive phishing detection model that leverages machine learning to address these challenges.
-By focusing on dataset creation, feature engineering, and algorithm optimization, the study ensures the development of scalable and adaptable detection systems.
-These systems can effectively respond to evolving phishing tactics, reducing the risk of successful attacks.

-The outcomes of this research provide practical solutions for deploying advanced detection mechanisms in real-world scenarios.
-Organizations can integrate the proposed model into their cybersecurity frameworks to enhance their defenses, minimize financial losses, and protect sensitive data.
-Furthermore, the research contributes to the industry's efforts to stay ahead of attackers by introducing innovative approaches to phishing detection.

-#### 1.6 Outline of Dissertation

-The dissertation is organized as follows:

-- Chapter 2 reviews existing phishing detection techniques.
-- Chapter 3 outlines the methodology used in this research.
-- Chapter 4 presents the proposed detection model.
-- Chapter 5 discusses the results and evaluation.
-- Chapter 6 concludes the research and suggests future work.

 ---

 ### Chapter 2 - Literature Review

 #### 2.1 Introduction

 Phishing attacks have become increasingly sophisticated, necessitating advanced detection mechanisms.
-This chapter reviews existing techniques and highlights gaps that align with the research objectives: preprocessing, feature engineering, and machine learning algorithm evaluation.
+This chapter reviews existing techniques and highlights gaps that align with the research objectives: preprocessing, feature engineering, machine learning algorithm evaluation, and user feedback integration.
 By addressing these areas, the research aims to develop an adaptive phishing detection model that improves detection accuracy and adaptability.

 #### 2.2 Phishing Detection Techniques